w3f/w3f-education/docs/Rust/section2/data-types.md

 ## Compound Types

 Scalar types define how variables can hold a single value at a time.
-Compound types can hold multiple values under the same, unifying type.
+Compound types can hold multiple values under the same unifying type.

 There are two primary kinds of compound types - tuples and arrays.

 ### Tuples

 A *tuple* is a way to combine multiple values and types into a single, compound type.
-It can be useful for describing a set of varying values which have some relationship to one another.
+It can be useful for describing a set of varying values with some relationship to one another.

 The syntax for writing a tuple is as follows.
 Note that the type annotations are optional: